Stability of Synchronized Motion in Complex Networks: Introduction

 During the last fifty years, empirical studies of real complex systems have led to a deep understanding of the structure of networks, interaction properties, and isolated dynamics of individual elements, but a general comprehension of the resulting network dynamics remains largely elusive.

-Among the large variety of dynamical phenomena observed in complex networks, collective behavior is ubiquitous in real world networks and has proven to be essential to the functionality of such networks \cite{Net1,Net2,Fries,HubSync}.
-Synchronization is one of the most pervasive form collective behavior in complex systems of interacting components \cite{Strogatz,Kurths,Wu,Mech,Tiago}.
-Along the riverbanks in some South Asian forests whole swarms of fireflies will light up simultaneously in a spectacular synchronous flashing.
+Among the large variety of dynamical phenomena observed in complex networks, collective behavior is ubiquitous in real world networks and has proven to be essential to the functionality of such networks \cite{Net1,Net2,Fries,HubSync,RMP}.
+Synchronization is one of the most pervasive form collective behavior in complex systems of interacting components \cite{Strogatz,Kurths,Wu,Mech,Tiago,TiagoPhD_2006,DenizSync_Review}.
+Along the riverbanks in some South Asian forests, whole swarms of fireflies will light up simultaneously in a spectacular synchronous flashing.
 Human hearts beat rhythmically because thousands of cells synchronize their activity \cite{Strogatz}, while thousands of neurons in the visual cortex synchronize their activity in response to specific stimuli \cite{WolfSinger}.
 Synchronization is rooted in human life, from the metabolic processes in our cells to the highest cognitive tasks \cite{Attention,Singer}.

-Synchronization emerges from the collaboration and competition of many elements and has important consequences to all elements and network functioning.
-Synchronization is a multi-disciplinary discipline with broad range applications.
-Currently, the field experiences a vertiginous growth and significant progress has already been made on various fronts.
+Synchronization emerges from the collaboration and competition of many elements and has important consequences for all elements and network functioning.
+Synchronization is a multi-disciplinary discipline with a broad range of applications.
+Currently, the field experiences a vertiginous growth, and significant progress has already been made on various fronts.

-Strikingly, in most realistic networked systems where synchronization is relevant, strong synchronization may also be related to pathological activities such as epileptic seizures \cite{Ep} and Parkinson's disease \cite{parkinson} in neural networks, to extinction in ecology \cite{Extinction}, and social catastrophes in epidemic outbreaks \cite{Spread}.
+Strikingly, in most realistic networked systems where synchronization is relevant, strong synchronization may also be related to pathological activities such as seizures \cite{Ep,PRX} and Parkinson's disease \cite{parkinson} in neural networks, to extinction in ecology \cite{Extinction}, and social catastrophes in epidemic outbreaks \cite{Spread,Lai-Sang1,Lai-Sang2}.
 Of particular interest is how synchronization depends on various structural parameters such as degree distribution and spectral properties of the graph.

-In the mid-nineties Pecora and Carroll \cite{Pecora1} have put forward a paradigmatic model of diffusively coupled identical oscillators on complex networks.
+In the mid-nineties Pecora and Carroll \cite{Pecora1} put forward a paradigmatic model of diffusively coupled identical oscillators on complex networks.
 They have shown that complex networks of identical nonlinear dynamical systems can globally synchronize despite exhibiting complicated dynamics at the level of individual elements.